What Are the Immigration Consequences of an OVI Conviction?/ January 11, 2012

 While a conviction for a misdemeanor DUI/OVI may not, by itself, result in deportation of an otherwise legal alien, such an OVI conviction can postpone a permanent resident’s application or ability to become a U.S. citizen.
 A DUI or OVI conviction could be viewed by the U.S. Citizenship and Immigration Service as evidence of a lack of good moral character.

-If you or a family member has been arrested for OVI in Columbus and are concerned about the possible criminal and immigration consequences, contact a Knowledgeable OVI Lawyer at (614) 454-5010.Related Posts
+If you or a family member has been arrested for OVI in Columbus and are concerned about the possible criminal and immigration consequences, contact a Knowledgeable OVI Attorney at (614) 454-5010.Related Posts